takam5f2/ros2_subscription_examples/README.md

 ### `intra_process_example`

 Intra-process communication is used between Composable Nodes in Autoware.
-But intra-process communication also can be used between nodes on MultiThreadedExecutor to which they are registered, which you can see in `intra_process_example`.
+As well as using composable nodes, intra-process communication also can be used between nodes on MultiThreadedExecutor to which they are registered, which you can see in `intra_process_example`.
 `/consumer` and `/producer` nodes run in `intra_process_example` and `/producer` publishes a topic message and `/consumer` obtains it.

 #### run